 The Clinical Psychology Program (CPP) is accredited by the American Psychological Association as a Traditional Practice Program in Clinical Psychology.
 Postdoctoral fellows in clinically-focused fellowships spend approximately 50-80% time conducting clinical work.

-The three goals of the Clinical Postdoctoral Program (CPP) are:
+The three aims of the CPP are:

 (1) To produce psychologists who exhibit an advanced competency level with regard to professional skills/conduct and ethical standards (consistent with APA principles and local regulations) to function effectively as independent practitioners within health service settings;